 Once a web application is ready, you may make the mistake of neglecting the importance of testing.
 The matter is that an application may seem to be working correctly and smoothly at first sight, but some functions and operations may lead to errors and bugs.
 Thus, it results in receiving negative feedback from users and some of them may give up on using your application.
 Then, you turn to test the app and fix bugs which takes time and effort there again.

-Testing is among the important parts of web app development stages.
+Quality assurance testing services are among the important parts of web app development stages.
 This way you fix existing bugs and improve your app continually that makes users satisfied and they feel supported.

 11. Cutting corners on hosting